byronpendason/byronpendason.github.io/young_penda.md

 "Please, just lay down and sleep.
 We can talk in the morning!"

 Penda found an empty cot and laid down, but sleep would not come.
-As his eyes adjusted to the darkness, he saw cots all over the floor of the mead hall, each with a person.
-It looked like the entire town was inside the mead hall laying on the floor.
+As his eyes adjusted to the darkness, he saw cots all over the floor of the mead hall, most with a person in it.
+It looked like the entire town was inside the mead hall, laying on the floor.

 At some point he must have fallen asleep, because he woke up to screaming.
 There was a trail of bloody corpses leading outside.